-This rule is established by authority conferred upon the chancellor of the Ohio board of regents in section 3345.50 of the Revised Code.
+This rule is established by authority conferred upon the chancellor of higher education in section 3345.50 of the Revised Code.

 (1) Section 3345.50 of the Revised Code allows institutions to locally administer any capital project for which the total amount of funds expected to be appropriated by the general assembly does not exceed four million dollars.

-(2) Section 3345.50 of the Revised Code provides for the board of regents and department of administrative services to grant local administration authority for capital projects which will exceed four million dollars in state capital appropriations on a case by case basis, subject to the criteria established by this rule.
+(2) Section 3345.50 of the Revised Code provides for the chancellor and the Ohio facilities construction commission to grant local administration authority for capital projects which will exceed four million dollars in state capital appropriations on a case by case basis, subject to the criteria established by this rule.

 (1) "Institution" means a state university, a state community college and the northeastern Ohio universities college of medicine.